 From the IT manager’s perspective, Citrix’s core component management also contributes to the higher availability and greater stability of the environment.
 "Who’s in a better position to operate the basic infrastructure for Citrix Workspace better and more reliably than the manufacturer itself?” asked Felsen.
 “It’s a huge relief for us that we don’t have to deal with service administration like Citrix Gateway.
 Instead, we are free to completely focus our efforts on continuing to develop the digital workplace.”

 No matter where IGEL staff connect to their digital workplace in Azure, access is always ensured by the Citrix Gateway Service.
 All communication between the endpoint and the cloud is encrypted and access to sensitive applications and data is also secured by Azure’s multifactor authentication.
-IGEL can use Citrix Access Control to control access rights on a granular basis - depending on the context.
+IGEL can use Citrix Secure Workspace Access (now Citrix Secure Private Access) to control access rights on a granular basis - depending on the context.